Applications open for Ashok Kumar Fellowship in UK Parliament

 Alexandra Meldrum, IChemE Vice President Learned Society, said:

-“If you’re a chemical engineer, with an interest in understanding how chemical engineers can make a positive contribution to shaping UK science policy, then I’d strongly encourage you to apply for the Ashok Kumar Fellowship.
-You’ll get a first-hand experience working alongside parliamentarians and policymakers.
+“I would like to encourage chemical engineers with an interest in understanding how our profession can make a positive contribution to shaping UK policy to seriously consider applying for the Ashok Kumar Fellowship.

-“This is a fantastic opportunity and a great chance to share your learnings from the experience with IChemE members.”
+“This is a fantastic opportunity to get first-hand experience working within UK parliament and share your learnings from this fellowship experience with other IChemE members.”

-Chris McDonald, Chief Executive of the Materials Processing Institute, said:
+Jon Bolton, Executive Chairman of the Materials Processing Institute, said:

 “Just as Ashok Kumar was a pioneering engineer in politics, so through this fellowship we are fostering a greater understanding between scientific experts and political decision makers.
 All of the major societal challenges of this century, from climate change, to artificial intelligence, to pandemic response, require a deft combination of science, engineering and public policy.
 Ashok Kumar Fellows have the opportunity to make their contribution to this important aspect of public service.”